HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **FR10: Registration Code Management**: Admins shall be able to set, view, and update the maximum usage limit for their university's self-registration code.
 -   **FR11: Role-Based Registration Codes**: The system must support the generation of distinct self-registration codes for different user roles.
 The registration process must validate that the user's selected role matches the intended role of the code provided.
 -   **FR12: Resubmission Grace Period**: A "resubmission grace period" of 48 hours shall be granted to a student for a flagged evaluation, allowing them to resubmit their work even if the parent evaluation period is no longer active.
+-   **FR13: Duplicate Evaluation Period Assignment**: Admins shall have the ability to duplicate an existing evaluation period assignment to pre-fill the creation form with the same form template configuration, requiring only new scheduling details to be entered.
+-   **FR14: Proactive Period Setup Notification**: The system shall generate a notification for Admins when an evaluation period concludes, prompting them to schedule the next logical period and providing a one-click action to begin the duplication process.

 #### **Non-Functional Requirements**